MLB free agency is here!

 Pair of favorites emerge for Burnes

-Baltimore is interested in retaining its ace, but it faces some pretty steep competition in order to retain him.
-The Dodgers, along with the Orioles, are viewed as the two teams that "stand above the others" to sign Burnes this offseason, MLB Network reported.
-Burnes has received "broad interest" around the league as pitching-needy teams like the Red Sox and others have also reportedly expressed interest in the righty.
+Baltimore is interested in retaining its ace, but it faces some pretty steep competition.
+The Dodgers and Orioles are viewed as the teams that "stand above the others" to sign Burnes this offseason, MLB Network reported.
+Burnes has received "broad interest" around the league as pitching-needy teams like the Red Sox and others have also reportedly expressed interest.

 Burnes had another All-Star season in his first year with Baltimore.
 He went 15-9 with a 2.92 ERA, 181 strikeouts and a 1.10 WHIP, making him a finalist for the AL Cy Young and earning a spot on the All-MLB first team.